k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_New_Setup.md

 ### Cassandra cluster - Start, Shutdown and Status

-* To stop the cassandra cluster, run the following command on each node (seed nodes should be shutdown last).
+* To stop the Cassandra cluster, run the following command on each node (seed nodes should be shut down last).

     ~~~bash
     /opt/apps/cassandra/cassandra/bin/stop-server
     ~~~

-* To start the cassandra cluster, run the following command on each node, one by one, (seed nodes should be started first)
+* To start the Cassandra cluster, run the following command on each node, one by one, (seed nodes should be started first)
     ~~~bash
     /opt/apps/cassandra/cassandra/bin/cassandra
     ~~~~

-* To check all nodes status, run the nodetool command.
+* To check all nodes statuses, run the nodetool command.

     ~~~bash
     /opt/apps/cassandra/cassandra/bin/nodetool -u k2admin -pw changeit status